Pilates Foundation for Health & Wellness Professionals

 • Effectively teach and demonstrate a wide range of classical Pilates exercises and original BASI exercises on the Mat, Reformer, Cadillac, Ladder Barrel, and Wunda Chair.

-Upcoming Pilates Foundation for Health and Wellness Professionals ProgramsAdvanced Search
+Upcoming Pilates Foundation for Health & Wellness Professionals ProgramsAdvanced Search

 Chicago, IL USABody Balancing Pilates

-Pilates Foundation for Health and Wellness Professionals Program Structure
+Pilates Foundation for Health & Wellness Professionals Program Structure

 Module 1 - The Fundamentals